 - Judgment: Court enters Judgment of Divorce, making your divorce final

-Contested Divorce Process in Michigan
+Contested Divorce Process

 - Filing and response: One spouse files the complaint, the other responds, often with counter-claims

-- Temporary orders: Early motion hearings establish temporary custody, support, and property use during the divorce
+- Temporary orders: Early motion hearings establish temporary custody, support, and property use

 - Discovery: Formal exchange of financial information through interrogatories, document requests, and depositions